top of page

 • Demonstrate financial need

-• Graduate High School in Spring 2024 and enroll at a 4-year college or university in Fall 2024
+• Graduate high school in Spring 2025 and enroll at a 4-year college or university in Fall 2025

-Evaluations of applicants will heavily weigh financial need, but will also focus on students’ demonstrated curiosity and passion towards open questions and problems across STEAM fields.
+Evaluations of applicants will heavily weigh financial need, but will also consider the whole application package.
 No minimum GPA is required for this application, and we will not consider grades/academic performance when evaluating applications.
 The award is also not contingent on which college or university a student decides to enroll in, as long as it is a 4-year institution.

 Application Components

-Please contact us at gifs@fastprogram.org or reach out to Anudeep Mangu (on Remind for James Lick students), or Caroline Scheuing (on Remind for Andrew Hill students) if you have any questions about the scholarship or application process!
+Please contact us at gifs@fastprogram.orgor reach out to Shahadat Rahman (shahadat@stanford.edu or on Remind, for Andrew Hill students) or Caroline Scheuing (cesc@stanford.edu or on Remind, for James Lick students) if you have any questions about the scholarship or application process!

 Letters of Recommendation